 - giving advice about enforcement rules

-- assessing operators' premises to make sure they meet the requirements of the licensing system
+- assessing operators' premises to make sure they meet the rules of the licensing system

-- enforcement of driver licensing and insurance requirements - it is a legal requirement to make sure that your driving licence and motor insurance are up-to-date and allow you to drive all vehicles
+- enforcement of driver licensing and insurance legislation - it is a legal obligation to make sure that your driving licence and motor insurance are current while using a motor vehicle on the road

-The checking of buses and taxis under the Public Service Vehicle (Bus and Taxi) Regulations is completed at the roadside.
+The checking of buses and taxis under the public service vehicle (bus and taxi) legislation is carried out at the roadside.
 The checks include:

-- making sure the proper driving licence is carried
+- making sure you have the proper driving licence for the vehicle you are driving

 - seat belts